 Level of Service Measurements and Targets Council's intended Level of Service is to: Ensure competency in discharging Civil Defence responsibilities Performance measure Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises How we will measure a.
 Self-assessment of responsiveness and recovery following activation of the Emergency Operations Centre b.
-Number of civil defence exercises undertaken Years 1-3 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 4-10 (a) Self-assessment undertaken and responded to within four months of Energency Operations centre activation Years 1-3 (b) At least one exercise undertaken each year Years 4-10 (b) Councils Intended Level of Service is to: Identify and promote opportunities for economic development in the District.
+Number of civil defence exercises undertaken Years 1-3 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 4-10 (a) Self-assessment under taken and responded to within four months of Emergency operations centre activation Years 1-3 (b) At least one exercise undertaken each year Years 4-10 (b) Councils Intended Level of Service is to: Identify and promote opportunities for economic development in the District.
 Performance measure (new) Implementing actions each year from the Economic Development Strategy and Housing Strategy Action Plans.
 How we will measure Number of actions completed per year.
 Years 1-3 Greater than 80% of the actions completed for each relevant year.
-Year 4-10 dreater than 30% of the actions completed for each relevant year.
-Performance measure (new) District GDP growth compared to national GDP growth.
+Year 4-10 Performance measure (new) District GDP growth compared to national GDP growth.
 How we will measure Infometrics information on GDP growth.
 Years 1-3 GDP grow for the Rangitīkei District is within +/-1% of national GDP growth, or better.
-Year 4-10 GDF grow for the hangline District is within 17-170 of hational GDF growth, of Detter.
+Year 4-10 ability of the hanglaker bischeets within 17-170 of hational ability of better.